 If the spray you’ve bought doesn’t have clear instructions, you have three choices: either try and find instructions, leave it and find a different product, or experiment by following the standard instructions other products give.

-You’ll see below that I’ve tied to answer the key questions based on both my personal experience, combined with the information provided by some of the most well-known delay spray companies – Promescent, Super Dragon 6000, Stud 100, Dynamo Delay, Adam & Eve, and Fortacin.
+You’ll see below that I’ve tried to address some key points to consider based on both my personal experience, combined with the information provided by some of the most well-known delay spray companies – Promescent, Super Dragon 6000, Stud 100, Dynamo Delay, Adam & Eve, and Fortacin.

 Most lidocaine and benzocaine sprays will work in a similar way to the ones I’ll refer to in this article.
 However, it’s important to stress that if you follow these instructions for a different product, or one with different ingredients altogether, you do so at your own risk.